5 tips on how intellectual property can help fund innovations

 Last checked on:

 Financing is the key to innovation and growth for innovative entrepreneurs.
-Want to know how protecting your intellectual property (IP) can significantly increase your chance of success?
+Protecting your intellectual property (IP) often greatly increases your chances of success.
 Benefit from the tips from the Netherlands Patent Office, discover how to conduct an effective patent search and learn from the experiences of other entrepreneurs.

 Forms of financing